A picture containing logo

 In 1993–94 I spent a year with my family at the Free University Berlin as a Humboldt Research Fellow and Visiting Professor in the Political Science department.
 I also held a Visiting Professorship in History at the University of Göttingen in 2002–03 when I was awarded the Friedrich-Wilhelm-Bessel Research Prize by the Humboldt Foundation, and I was a Visiting Scholar at the Bergische Universität Wuppertal when my prize was renewed in 2014.
 I became an elected Fellow of the Royal Society of Canada in 2011.
 See below for a number of international conferences and workshops I have organized.

-o University Professor, Department of History and Department of Germanic Languages and Literatures
+o University Professor Emeritus, Department of History and Department of Germanic Languages and Literatures

 o Senior Fellow, Bill Graham Centre for Contemporary International History